moo-man/WFRP4e-FoundryVTT/docs/pages/effects/triggers/dialog.md

 &emsp;`fields.malignantInfluence` - The malignant influence checkbox

-`args.flags` - An object that is intended to freely be used by scripts, its data is maintained between renders.
-It is useful to prevent duplicate executions, such as for Talents that have been taken multiple times but should only execute once.
+`args.flags` - An object that is intended to freely be used by scripts, it is useful to prevent duplicate executions, such as for Talents that have been taken multiple times but should only execute once.

 There are a plethora of other properties available to look at, you can use the console command `ui.activeWindow` with a dialog in focus to see everything available.